vitaly-t/connection-string/README.md

 }
 ```

-Plus it adds some [Virtual Properties], to simplify access to the first host.
+Plus it adds some [Virtual Properties], to simplify access to the first host details.

 And it can generate a valid connection string from an object (see [connection-string-demo]).